teemo/timezone-lookup/README.md

 ```

 ### [lat-long-points-generator](https://github.com/databerries/lat-long-points-generator)
-Generate a csv with lat/long points that cover the entire earth at a regular step in degrees.
+Generates a csv with lat/long points that cover the entire earth at a regular step in degrees.
 Sample of data (latitude, longitude, index):

 ```
 51.15,2.2,1